BuildOnViction/docs/docs/general/faq.md

 	Some of our competitors are EOS.IO, Casper FFG, Cardano, Tendermint, Lisk.
 	We are doing a series of Medium posts on this matter.

-	a detailed comparison with EOS [Tomochain vs. EOS.IO: The battle of PoSV vs. DPoS or just some coincidence of design philosophy?](https://medium.com/tomochain/tomochain-vs-eos-io-the-battle-of-posv-vs-dpos-or-just-some-coincidence-of-design-philosophy-b5f606a1e5df), and a [Comparison of PoS-voting based reward engines among TomoChain, EOS and Lisk](https://medium.com/tomochain/tomochain-eos-lisk-comparison-of-pos-voting-based-reward-engine-9b3b26560392).
+	Some posts have been published, such as ["Blockchain comparison overview: EOS.IO, Casper FFG, Cardano, Tendermint and Tomochain"](https://medium.com/tomochain/blockchain-comparison-overview-eos-io-casper-ffg-cardano-tendermint-and-tomochain-2b0df68806b6), a detailed comparison with EOS [Tomochain vs. EOS.IO: The battle of PoSV vs. DPoS or just some coincidence of design philosophy?](https://medium.com/tomochain/tomochain-vs-eos-io-the-battle-of-posv-vs-dpos-or-just-some-coincidence-of-design-philosophy-b5f606a1e5df), and a [Comparison of PoS-voting based reward engines among TomoChain, EOS and Lisk](https://medium.com/tomochain/tomochain-eos-lisk-comparison-of-pos-voting-based-reward-engine-9b3b26560392).